-The TV sudeio converted to digital in 2003 and began the transition to HDTV in 2013.
+The TV studio converted to digital in 2003 and began the transition to HDTV in 2013.
 Major components included three Hitachi Z-HD5000 studio cameras capable of both 4 x 3 and 16 x 9 aspect ratios, as well as 480i (Standard Definition), and 1080i (High Definition) outputs.
-Each camera features TelePrompters mounted on them for reading scripts.
-A Ross Carbonite 2M Multimedia production switcher with two ME banks of digital effects, a Talia Kondor digital router, a Chyron Lex 3.1 two-channel output character generator with Lyric software, a Mackie SRM 450 audio console, a TVQ Wincue teleprompter system, a Clearcom intercom system, and in addition to existing S-VHS, Mini-DV and DVC-Pro recording decks, two DVC Pro-50 decks, one Betacam deck and two DVD-RW deks In addition, the production control room features two 65-inch multi-viewer monitors, and master control is equipped with an additional router station, digital waveform monitor and vectorscope, plus dual-redundancy sync generators.
+Each camera features TelePrompTers mounted on them for reading scripts.
+A Ross Carbonite 2M Multimedia production switcher with two ME banks of digital effects, an Imagine Communications Platinum MX digital router, a Chyron Lex 3.1 two-channel output character generator with Lyric software, a four-channel Avid Airspeed 5500 video server, a Mackie SRM 450 audio console, a TVQ Wincue teleprompter system, a Clearcom intercom system, and in addition to existing S-VHS, Mini-DV and DVC-Pro recording decks, two DVC Pro-50 decks, one Betacam deck and two DVD-RW decks.
+In addition, the production control room features two 65-inch multi-viewer monitors, and master control is equipped with an additional router station, digital waveform monitor and vectorscope, and sync generator.

-The Department boasts a spacious Avid Nonlinear Editing Lab with ten workstations connected to a 4.0 terabyte Unity Media Network.
-Thanks to the Unity Media Network, after students begin an edit, second and subsequent sessions can be done on any other available Avid station.
-Additionally the lab also has a Mini-DV/S-VHS viewing/dubbing station.
+The Department boasts a spacious Avid Nonlinear Editing Lab with ten workstations connected to a 64 terabyte ISIS 5000/5500.
+Thanks to the ISIS, after students begin an edit, second and subsequent sessions can be done on any other available Avid station.

 Older recording decks (S-VHS and U-Matic) are maintained in Master Control for dubbing purposes.
-All current studio production is recorded onto DVC-Pro 50, DVC Pro, Mini-DV or Betacam.
+All current studio production is recorded onto the Airspeed 5500, or onto tape using DVC-Pro 50, DVC Pro, Mini-DV or Betacam.

 Cameras, tripods, microphones, mike booms, and other assorted items (adapters, fuses, soldering tools, etc.) are available for students to “check out” for course related field productions.
-The unit has 23 portable ENG cameras (Canon XF-300, XL-2, GL-1, and GL-2 mini-DV camcorders for normal use and one DVC Pro camcorder for special productions) and 18 location lighting kits.
+The unit has 19 portable ENG cameras (Canon XF-300, XF-100) that use Compact Flash cards for recording media.
+In addition, we have three XL-2 mini-DV camcorders for normal use and one DVC Pro camcorder for special productions.
+We have 18 Lowel lighting kits for location lighting.
 The engineers sign in/out equipment to the students.
 There are also 9 portable audio cassette decks to be signed out for field recording.

 The unit also has Nikon Digital Cameras used primarily for the Digital Imagery, Multimedia, and Photojournalism courses.